microsoft/bc2adls/README.md

 ## Changelog

-This project is constantly receiving new features and fixes.
-Find a list of all major updates in the [changelog](/.assets/Changelog.md).
+This project is no longer receiving new updates.
+Find a list of all previous updates in the [changelog](/.assets/Changelog.md).

 ## Testimonials